GWphua/aws-notes/README.md

 ### AWS Glue

 - Managed extract, transform, and load (ETL) service
   - Useful to prepare and transform data for analytics
 - Fully serverless service
+  - Only need to worry about actual data transformation
 - Glue Data Catalog
   - Catalog of datasets
   - Can be used by Athena, Redshift, EMR